software-mansion/react-native-gesture-handler/docs/docs/api2/fling-gesture.md

 ### `direction(value: Directions)`

 Expressed allowed direction of movement.
+Expected values are exported as constants in the `Directions` object.
 It's possible to pass one or many directions in one parameter:

 ```js
 fling.direction(Directions.RIGHT | Directions.LEFT);